 While Company Pages exist on LinkedIn, most activity is conducted via personal profiles.
 After all, people do business with people.
 Building connections and using LinkedIn to stay in front of your network is the key to success.

 It doesn't take much time to get the best out of LinkedIn, as the pace is slower than Facebook or Twitter.
 Ten minutes a day to check your newsfeed, and you'll be able to gather plenty of valuable insight about people in your network and companies of interest.

 I haven't yet come across a business not using LinkedIn!
 They may not always be using it effectively, but they do have profiles set up.

-6. How do you get started?
+6. How do you get started with LinkedIn?

 It's easy to get started with LinkedIn.
-Only 51% of LinkedIn users have a complete profile, so if you have an account, but haven't completed all of the sections, maybe it's time to take another look?
+Only 51% of LinkedIn users have a complete profile, so if you have an account, but haven't completed all of the sections, maybe it's time to take another look.

 Top tips for LinkedIn success

-Make good use of your headline: Do not accept the default "job title and company name" setting.
+Make good use of your headline: Do not accept the default "job title and company name" suggestion.
 Use the 120 characters available to explain what your company does and how you can help.
 Your LinkedIn headline accompanies every piece of activity that people see on LinkedIn, so make it clear who you are and what you do.

-List 50 skills: Whatever you might think about the skills section and LinkedIn endorsements, the skills you list are an important part of getting your profile found.
+List 50 skills: Whatever you might think about LinkedIn endorsements, the skills you list are an important part of getting your profile found.
 People search for skills, so make sure you list the things you do (and want to do).
 These skills should also appear in the other sections of your profile - such as headline, summary and experience descriptions.
 You can list up to 50 skills.

 If you send an invitation to connect, always personalise it with a short message.